 John Singleton Copley painted three versions of his Watson and the Shark (1778), this is the second one.
 The ‘Watson’ in the title is a guy named Bruce Watson.
 He commissioned the piece after telling Copley the dramatic story of his rescue from a shark attack in Havana Harbor some 30 years before.
-And he had scars to prove his tale since he lost part of his right leg in the encounter.
-Copley obscured that gory detail underwater in this version.
-Look up the original, though, and see if you agree with me that it's more strongly implied there.
+His missing right leg lent his tale a heap of authenticity, I bet.
+Copley obscured that gory detail underwater in this version but it's more strongly implied in the original.

-I know I spoiled the ending for you.
-But, even though you know Watson survived, Copley staged his composition so the happy ending is far from certain.
+So you know Watson survived, but Copley staged his composition so well that a happy ending is far from certain.
 He managed to do that with a really effective use of diagonals.
-Follow one of them up to the right.
-One sailor is desperately attempting to fend the shark off with a harpoon.
+Follow one of them up to the right where two sailors attempt to rescue him.
+One is desperately attempting to fend the shark off with a harpoon and the other has flung Watson a rope.
 Follow the other diagonal as it cuts downward along the outstretched arms of two sailors reaching for Watson.
-The way he positioned the rescuers, we really can’t tell with any certainty that they’re going to save him.
-The harpoon seems out of position to do much good and Watson is reaching the wrong way.
-It doesn’t look like he’s going to see the extended hands in time.
-It's a testament to Copley's prowess that, even though you know Watson lives, you still feel anxiety for his rescue in the painting.
-Well done on Copley’s part, he knew how to capture tension and drama.
-He obviously knew a lot less about sharks.
+The way he positioned the rescuers, we really aren't sure that he's going to be saved.
+The harpoon seems out of position to do much good and Watson isn't really close to grasping the rope.
+It doesn’t look like he’s going to see the extended hands in time, either.
+It's a testament to Copley's prowess that you feel anxiety for Watson's rescue even though you know he survived.
+Well done on Copley’s part.
+But though he knew how to capture tension and drama, he obviously knew a lot less about sharks.
 If you hadn’t already noticed, it has nostrils, lips, and forward-facing eyes.
 Sharks have none of those things.
 It’s such a glaring error that when I first saw the painting it didn’t immediately register that it was a shark.
 I think the consensus is that Copley had never seen a shark before.
 He had to rely on written or verbal descriptions and couple that with his own imagination.
 So the mistakes are not just forgivable, they are a window into the bygone world before photography existed.
 But I digress.